-In 2016, a new safety component was introduced to the AIBP of all executive officers, representing 10% of the annual bonus target.
-In 2016, the Board of Directors assessed the Company's corporate safety performance against two safety performance metrics with equal weighting: FRA accident and injury ratios.
+10% of the annual bonus target was linked to the Company's safety performance.
+In 2017, the Board of Directors assessed the Company's corporate safety performance against two safety performance metrics with equal weighting: FRA accident and injury ratio.